LearnersGuild/curriculum-app/modules/Node-Input-and-Output/exercises/Command-Line-Arguments/README.md

 node ./print_arguments.js a b c d
 ```

-An you should see text output representing a array with 6 members.
+You should see text output representing an array with 6 members.
 The first 2
-arguments might seem odd that we have these first two arguments.
-The first
+arguments you see may seem odd.
+The first argument is the fill path to the
-argument is the fill path to the version of node we're running.
-The second
+version of node we're running.
+The second argument is the fill path to
-argument is the fill path to the `print_arguments.js` script.
-We can always
+the `print_arguments.js` script.
+We can always skip these first two arguments.
-skip these first two arguments.
 So we might do something like this:

 #### `./print_arguments.js`